Banner image

 Process

-In the world where many UI patterns became standardized and common, EarnIn's executives believe the value of user experience that is unique and delightful— a lesson from their signiture transfer out feature (see example below).
-While their internal design team is phenomonal in their own right, EarnIn wanted us to look further outside of the box.
-Building on this belief, for each of the bi-weekly sprint, our team was given a product area to explore ways to make the overall customer journey more memorable without reducing its usability.
+In a world where many UI patterns have become standardized and repetitive, EarnIn’s executives saw the value of bringing unique and delightful user experience to their customers—a lesson learned from their signature “transfer out” feature (see example below).
+While their internal design team is phenomenal in their own right, EarnIn wanted to look further outside the box.
+Building on this foundation, our team used each bi-weekly sprint to explore different parts of the product and discover ways to make EarnIn’s financial experience truly stand out.

 A gif to wheel sample